are a time when parents can check up on their child’s health and make sure

 prenatal appointment (an appointment before your child is born).
 A prenatal

 appointment is a great time for you to “interview” your selected physician.

 - Is the office staff pleasant?

-- When is the office open?
-How busy are they?
+- When is the office open and how

 What Happens During a Well-Child Visit?

 diet and physical fitness, and health and safety issues